meuniv/novaworld/source/requirement3.rst

 .. tip:: Getting started!

 	 Just like for any language, you need to learn some basic vocabulary before attempting to write sentences!
 This is the same for computer programming.
-Some teachers (including me!) believe in pushing this metaphor further by adopting the following procedure:
+Some teachers (including me) believe in pushing this metaphor further by adopting the following procedure:
-	 (1) Learn some basic vocabulary so you can understand simple commands (2) Learn by mimiking (that is: study a simple piece of code and modify it) (3) Learn more commands and start writing your own codes!
+	 (1) Learn some basic vocabulary so you can start understanding some simple commands (2) Learn by mimicking (that is: study a simple piece of existing code and modify it) (3) Learn more commands and start writing your own codes

-	 When I teach computational sciences, I often tell my students: a good programmer is not a person who writes good codes, it is a person who can edit their codes to make them work!
-So, be patient and do not depair if things don't work out the way they are supposed to!
+	 When I teach computational sciences, I often tell my students: a good programmer is not a person who writes good codes!
+Rather,  it is a person who can edit their codes to make them work!
+So, be patient and do not depair if things don't work out the way they are supposed to at first!

 :math:`\boxed{\mathbb{REQ}\Large \rightsquigarrow}`  Explore different concepts in computer programming.
 Discuss these programming concepts with your counselor: